adaptyteam/adapty-docs/versioned_docs/version-3.0/get-pb-paywalls.md

 - iOS: 2.11.2
 - Android: 2.11.3
 - React Native: 2.11.2
+- Flutter: 3.2.0

-The method is not yet supported in Flutter and Unity, but support will be added soon.
+The method is not yet supported in Unity, but support will be added soon.
 :::

 | Parameter | Presence | Description |